 Many experiments have shown that mousepox does not cause disease in humans, he said.

-Quote, experts said both the threat of such developments and the federal response seem part of the theoretical debate, not something to worry about for now.
+Quote, experts said both the threat of such developments and the federal response seem part of a theoretical debate, not something to worry about for now.

 They split over whether the research was prudent.

-So any kind of arguments that happen in the actual scientific community, we're like, is this worth it?
+So any kind of arguments that happened in the actual scientific community were like, is this worth it?

-The latest on the Oslo, Norway blast targeting the Prime Minister's office, massive vehicle bomb report, people trapped, eyewitnesses, total chaos, helpers of the global jihad claim responsibility.
+And the latest on the Oslo, Norway blast targeting the prime minister's office, massive vehicle bomb report, people trapped, eyewitnesses, total chaos.

 You can buy guns except for automatic weapons in Norway.